Your visit with an orthopaedic surgeon is an important meeting that can be most effective if you plan ahead.

 Ask your doctor for handouts or brochures that you and your family members can review at home.
-Your doctor may refer you to an Internet web site for more information.
+Your doctor may refer you to a website for more information.

 Review the materials the doctor gave you.

-If you can't remember something, or if you don't understand your notes, call the office and speak to a member of your health care team.
+If you cannot remember something, or if you do not understand your notes, call the office and speak to a member of your healthcare team.

 Follow the doctor's instructions.

 Take the full course of medication and make sure you follow the prescribed diet or exercise routine.
-Remember, you're a part of your health care team too.
+Remember, you are a part of your healthcare team, too.

 Keep your doctor informed.